chef-boneyard/chef-web-docs-2016/README.md

 IMPORTANT: Depending on what has changed since the last time a build was run, the build process can take anywhere from a few minutes to a few hours.
 The make file gets changed a lot because Chef uses this file to manage how the docs get published to our website.
 For your local builds, you may want to edit the make file prior to building to only use the chef_master build, which is the build to use for the current version of Chef.

-The first time you run the build, it will probably take longer (30-45 min), as it has to generate _every_ file from scratch.
+The first time you run the build, it will take longer (45-75 mins), as it has to generate _every_ file from scratch.
+(This time estimate assumes that you're building only the chef_master docs collection; additional docs collections will take additional time.)

 This will also apply when you've run the `make clean` command, which effectively resets your working environment or if files located in the `/swaps` folder are changed.

 Subsequent runs of `make release` should be relatively fast (2-5 mins), and you can use subsets.
-For example: `master` for the main docs build, `enterprise` for Enterprise Chef, `open_source` for Open Source Chef, and so on.
+For example: `master` for the main docs build, `server` for the Chef server, `client` for the chef-client, and so on.
 The full list is available at the top of the `makefile`.

 ## About Docs Versions